kissgyorgy/my-stars/README.md

 ## Python

+- [soxoj/maigret](https://github.com/soxoj/maigret) - 🕵️‍♂️ Collect a dossier on a person by username from thousands of sites
 - [litements/s3sqlite](https://github.com/litements/s3sqlite) - Query SQLite files in S3 using s3fs
 - [eliben/pyelftools](https://github.com/eliben/pyelftools) - Parsing ELF and DWARF in Python
 - [jazzband/django-pipeline](https://github.com/jazzband/django-pipeline) - Pipeline is an asset packaging library for Django.